 How long do microchips last and do I need to get them replaced?

-Microchips are designed to last for your pet’s lifetime so there is no need to remove or replace the device.
+Microchips are designed to last for your dog’s lifetime so there is no need to remove or replace the device.

 How much do microchips cost?

-The cost of getting a pet microchipped can vary but is usually around £10 to £15 and is a service offered by veterinary practices as well as some groomers, walkers and pet sitters.
-Some vet practices offer health plans which usually include a pet’s vaccinations as well as microchipping and flea and worm treatments to help spread out the costs of a pet’s routine treatments.
+The cost of getting a dog microchipped can vary but is usually around £10 to £15 and is a service offered by veterinary practices as well as some groomers, walkers and pet sitters.
+Some vet practices offer health plans which usually include a dog’s vaccinations, microchipping and flea and worm treatments to help spread out the cost of a pet’s routine treatments.

 Why is microchipping important?

-When a pet goes missing, the feelings of fear and concern that come with the experience is something no owner should have to go through.
+When a dog goes missing, the feelings of fear and concern that come with the experience is something no owner should have to go through.
 Having a microchip can reassure you that they should be easy to identify when they are found.
-Another vital benefit is that should the issue of ownership surface, then you will be able to prove that the cat or dog is indeed your pet thanks to the information kept on the database.
+Another vital benefit is that should the issue of ownership surface, then you will be able to prove that the dog is indeed your pet thanks to the information kept on the database.